Typical Mistakes made when handling probate alone

 It may not be obvious exactly what liabilities a person has but it is important you make every effort to obtain as much information as possible and pay off any debts they had outstanding or have them written off if they are unable to be paid.

 If the executor was to fail to take the correct measures in identifying potential creditors and one were to come forward once the assets have been distributed the creditor may then pursue the beneficiaries for the outstanding amount.
 A beneficiary may be able to take legal action against an executor who failed to correctly ascertain creditors and outstanding liabilities that results in them having to return their inheritance.
-It is also possible for the creditor to take legal action against the executor who failed to pay what is owned.
+It is also possible for the creditor to take legal action against the executor who failed to pay what is owed.

 Distributing money to the beneficiaries too early

 A mistake made by executors often is being persuaded by beneficiaries to distribute available funds from the estate before all the assets have been collected.
-Liquid assests like cash in bank accounts can, in some cases, be released early than other assets, however you should avoid distributing the estate in drips and drabs or before everything has been accounted for.
+Liquid assets like cash in bank accounts can, in some cases, be released early than other assets, however, you should avoid distributing the estate in drips and drabs or before everything has been accounted for.
 It can be easy to lose track of who has received what and how this will affect the remaining amounts.

 It can also cause complications if future costs were to arise leaving the executor having to pay out of their own pocket.
 It could also make it difficult to pay outstanding debts to any unexpected creditors that may come forward.